noahweasley/SMD-Desktop/contributing.md

 DB_FILEPATH="folder/to/sqlite/database"
 PREF_FILEPATH="file/to/save/preferences.json"
 WINDOW_DEBUG_ENABLED="true|false"
+CAN_SWEEP_EMPTY_FILES="true|false"
 ```

-This will enable you to test and view the contents of files created by the application properly.
-WINDOW_DEBUG_ENABLED would enable you to access chrome dev tools in some windows that restrict it in production
+_This will enable you to test and view the contents of files created by the application properly_

+- WINDOW_DEBUG_ENABLED would enable you to access chrome dev tools in some windows that restrict it in production
+- CAN_SWEEP_EMPTY_FILES would enable you clear empty music files on app startup

 ### Building the application